openharmony/docs/en/application-dev/database/data-backup-and-restore.md

-# Database Backup and Restoration
+# Database Backup and Restore

 ## When to Use